TOP CONSERVATIVE COLLEGES

 Campus life at Franciscan is different than most colleges.
 More than 700 students join small faith-sharing groups called "households."
 Through sports, Bible study, prayer, and other social activities, households provide an essential bonding experience that parallels the mission of the university.
 A large portion of the student body’s free time is spent serving the community and attending Mass held on campus.

 A factor that distinguishes Franciscan is the student body’s devotion to activism on traditional religious values.
 Public policy, civic participation, and conservative activism groups remain popular among students.

 1235 University Boulevard

 Steubenville, Ohio 43952

 Grove City College is a Christian college located just north of Pittsburgh with 2,500 students.
-It offers 41 undergraduate majors.
+It offers over 50 programs of study.
 Its mission is to offer a rigorous academic education in a thoroughly Christian environment at an affordable cost.

 Grove City has a commitment to conservative scholarship in various fields.
 For example, Dr. Paul Kengor (political science) has written several best-selling books and is an expert in the American presidency.
 He is also executive director of the College’s think tank, The Center for Vision & Values.
 Dr. Tracy Miller (economics) has published articles examining international and agricultural economics and economic development.
 Many of Austrian economist Ludwig von Mises’ papers are housed and researched at the College.
 In addition, Grove City boasts a strong department of religion and a major in entrepreneurship.
 Engineering (ABET-accredited programs in mechanical and electrical engineering), education and business round out the most popular majors.